-The Callisia navicularis plant (chain plant) is easy to grow, which makes it an excellent beginner’s plant, but it possesses some unique features that may also make it attractive to houseplant veterans.
+The Callisia navicularis (Chain Plant) is easy to grow, which makes it an excellent beginner’s plant.
+However, it possesses some unique features that may make it attractive to houseplant veterans.

 Sometimes called a Tradescantia navicularis, the plant is native to Mexico and is something of a chameleon, depending on where you decide to grow the plant.

-If you’re in a region where the temperature doesn’t dip much below freezing (say hardiness zone 10 or above), the plant will live as a perennial rather than dying at the end of the year.
+Suppose you’re in a region where the temperature doesn’t dip much below freezing—say hardiness zone 10 or above.
+In that case, the plant will live as a perennial rather than dying at the end of the year.

 The Callisia Navicularis or Chain Plant